 Faith is not our salvation and faith is not reckoned as righteousness but unto righteousness (cf. Rom.
 4:3 translation of dia meaning unto).
 Faith is the instrumental cause of salvation (cf. Acts 18:27; 16:14), and we don't put faith in faith but in God.
 Faith doesn't' save, Christ does!
 God opened the door of faith to the Gentiles in Acts 14:27, and He opened Lydia's heart to believe in Acts 16:14.
 It might be interpreted as God quickening faith within us (cf. Acts 18:27).
 The Spirit kindles faith in a dead person.

 We don't psych ourselves up for faith, and we don't catch it like an illness from others, we don't conjure it up--it comes directly from the Holy Spirit who quickens faith within us.
-He overcomes our hardened heart and reluctance to believe.
-God has the ability to cause us to do something willingly in His omnipotence.
-Some, on the other hand, have made faith into a meritorious work, and denies that there is any such "gift."
+He overcomes our hardened hearts and reluctance to believe.
+God can cause us to do something willingly in His omnipotence.
+Some, on the other hand, have made faith into a meritorious work, and deny that there is any such "gift."
 What else could it be, a work?
 Are we saved by grace or works, then?

 Some pertinent verses are as follows for meditation: